New Frontiers in Research Fund

 The New Frontiers in Research Fund (NFRF) supports world-leading international, high-risk/high-reward, transformative and rapid-response research.

-2. The Transformation stream provides large-scale support for Canada to build strength and leadership in interdisciplinary and transformative research (minimum $1.6M and maximum $3.2M in direct research costs per year for up to 6 years; minimum 5 team members, including 1 early career researcher; competition every 2 years); and
+• The competition provides between $1.6M and $3.2M in direct research costs per year for up to 6 years; proposals must include minimum 5 team members, including one early-career researcher

-• 2020: Addressing COVID-19 challenges
+2020: Addressing COVID-19 challenges

-• 2021: Innovative approaches to research in the pandemic context (up to $200k in direct research costs for 1 year; single applicant or team)
+2021: Innovative approaches to research in the pandemic context (up to $200k in direct research costs for 1 year; single applicant or team)

-• 2022: Research for postpandemic recovery (up to $200k in direct research costs per year for up to 2 years; minimum 2 applicants)
+2022: Research for post-pandemic recovery (up to $200k in direct research costs per year for up to 2 years; minimum 2 applicants)

 The NFRF program has five broad selection criteria for the evaluation of applications.
 The weighting and definition of each criterion, and the elements considered for each, vary between competition streams and stages to reflect their unique objectives.